-Everything covered so far applies to equity options - options on individual stocks.
-Non-equity options on broad-based indexes, foreign currencies, and interest rates follow a completely different tax regime under Internal Revenue Code (IRC) Section 1256.
+Everything covered so far applies to equity options: options on individual stocks.
+Non-equity options on broad-based indexes, foreign currencies, and interest rates follow a completely different tax regime under the 60/40 marked-to-market rule of the Internal Revenue Code (IRC).
 The rules differ in ways that generally favor the taxpayer.

 |---|---|